Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ### StoryFlowDecision 3

-The PlayerCharacter has now finished his subject, now the PlayerAudience can decide if the character takes part in a extracurricular activity.
+Now that the PlayerCharacter has finished their subject, the PlayerAudience can decide if the PlayerCharacter should take part in an extracurricular activity, or not.
 The following options are available:

 * The PlayerCharacter can participate in a hackathon at the university
 * The PlayerCharacter can use the time to learn a new programming language